 Cat pregnancy timeline

 Week 1 (0 – 7 days)

-Kittens – Between 20-24 hours after mating, the zygote, consisting of two cells is formed.
+Kittens – 20-24 hours after mating, the zygote, consisting of two cells forms.
 4 – 6 days after mating, the ball (known as a morulae) consists of approximately 30 cells.
-Around five days after copulation the morulae enters the uterine horn.
+Around five days after copulation, the morulae enters the uterine horn.
 By ten days, some blastocysts have hatched.

 Mother – There are no visible signs of pregnancy in your cat.

 Kittens – Implantation occurs 12-13 days after ovulation.